 3. Scheduling functions

 Choose a plugin with a scheduling function to ensure that your backups take place automatically, regularly and consistently, with minimal effort on your part.
-Plugins like UpdraftPlus enable you to set up backups to take place daily, weekly or monthly at the time of your choice.
+Plugins can enable you to set up backups to take place daily, weekly or monthly at the time of your choice.
 How often you schedule in backups depends on factors like your website’s size, frequency of updates and daily traffic.

 5. Ease of restoration